-The first method is based on the analogy of the atmospheric circulation [?, Table :method_2Z,]]Obled2002, Bontron2005, Marty2012.
-When searching analogue situations for a target day, it starts by a preselection step, which is a selection of the 4 months centered around the target date for every year of the archive, in order to cope with seasonal effects.
-Then, the similarity of the atmospheric circulation of the target date with every day of the preselection is assessed by processing the S1 criteria [?, Eq.:S1,]]Teweles1954, Drosdowsky2003, which is a comparison of gradients, over a certain spatial window.
-The considered pressure levels are 500 hPa (Z500) and 1000 hPa (Z1000).
-The dates with the lowest values of S1 are considered as analogues to the target day, being a parameter to calibrate.
+The first method is based on the analogy of the atmospheric circulation only [?, Table :method_2Z,]]Obled2002, Bontron2005, Marty2012.
+Searching analogue situations for a target day starts by a preselection step of the potential candidate for analogy.
+Hereit has been limited to the 4 months centered around the target date for every year of the archive, in order to cope with seasonal effects.
+Then, the similarity of the atmospheric circulation of the target date with every day of the preselection is assessed by processing the S1 criteria [?, Eq.:S1,]]Teweles1954, Drosdowsky2003, which is a comparison of gradients, over a certain spatial window and at certain hours.
+In fact, the target variable or predictandis not an instantanous value but often an accumulation over a certain time period (e.g. 24 h for rainfall, taken from 6-30 h UTC).
+Therefore, the meteorological situation generating this accumulated rainfall is not instantanous either, and is a mix of the instantantanous fieldsobserved at different times and heightsaround and within the predictand accumulation period. .
+In our sample case, the considered pressure levels are 1000 hPa (Z1000) at 12 h UTC and 500 hPa (Z500)at 24 h UTC).

+Then dates with the lowest values of S1 are considered as analogues to the target day, being a parameter to calibrate.
 Then, the daily observed precipitation amount of the corresponding dates provide the empirical conditional distribution considered as the probabilistic forecast for the target day.
 Following the nomenclature proposed by [Horton et~al.(2016)Horton, Jaboyedoff, and Obled], this method will be named 2Z.

 (1)